-This mixed breed is highly likely to be medium in size with a soft and cottony coat that can come in a variety of colors.
+The Persian Ragdoll Snowshoe Cat is highly likely to be medium in size with a soft and cottony coat that can come in a variety of colors.
 This is an amiable mixed cat that loves to snuggle with its human family.

 Ragdoll Snowshoe Siamese